rabbitmq/rabbitmq-website/site/prometheus.md

 ### Clone a Repository with Manifests

-First step is to clone a Git repository, <a href="https://github.com/rabbitmq/rabbitmq-server" target="_blank">rabbitmq-server</a>, with the manifests and other components required to run a RabbitMQ cluster, Prometheus and a set of applications:
+First step is to clone a Git repository, <a href="https://github.com/rabbitmq/rabbitmq-server" target="_blank" rel="noopener noreferrer">rabbitmq-server</a>, with the manifests and other components required to run a RabbitMQ cluster, Prometheus and a set of applications:

 <pre class="lang-bash">